ziginfo/Midas-M32-Chataigne-Module/README.md

 ## M32 / X32 control with chataigne
 Default port must be 10023 !

-Special thanks to Norbertrostaing.
+Special thanks to norbertrostaing .
 This M32-Module-Script is partially based on his [M32forChataigne](https://github.com/norbertrostaing/M32forChataigne) Script especially for the Meter-Display !

-### Updated to version 2.4 (Mars 2024)
+### Updated to version 2.5 (Mars 2024)
+Added Headamp-Gain actions for Local and external AES50 Preamps
-Updated with Headamp-Gain Feedback Display for local and AES50 Preamps ...
+Added Headamp-Gain Feedback Display for Local and AES50 Preamps ...
 Meters Feedback Display is working (must be activated in the "Parameters" !
 We have Feedback from the M32/X32 Console for Names and Fader-Levels, EQ, Mute, Dyn and Pan Status etc...
 There is also a  Feedback-Tab called **"Selected Channel"**.
 You can select a given channel by Target and Number and get its full feedback (name, fader, eq- and dyn-settings etc) After changing the target or the channel-number just hit "Click To Sync" to request the new values from the console.
 And you can also reset the whole Selected-Channel-Form by clicking the "Reset-Button".
 As all these Feedbacks and the resulting busy OSC-Data-Flux may slow-down Chataigne for other functions, you should request only the Feeback you need.
 There is a possibility to stop Feedback and to disable (and hide) some of the "Value-Containers" (just uncheck the Radio-Buttons in the Parameter-Tab)